rayan-syed/parallel-bench/README.md

 # Benchmarking Parallel Processing Approaches on CPUs

-The goal of this repo is to explore different parallel processing approaches on CPUs and understand their pros/cons.
+This repository benchmarks different approaches to parallel processing on CPUs and examines their trade-offs.

 ## Motivation

-There are many ways to run multi-threaded processes on CPUs.
-Through recent other proejcts I've found that even GPU-focused software can be run on CPUs via simulation (ex.
-WebGPU).
-I was curious as to the difference in the runtimes of something like that vs. something built for CPU parallel processing (ex.
-FastFlow, OpenMP).
-I believe WebGPU utilizes SwiftShader in its backend as well so any benchmarking on WebGPU here will probably be replaced with SwiftShader soon.
+There are many ways to exploit CPU parallelism.
+Traditional CPU-native frameworks (e.g. OpenMP, FastFlow) give explicit control over threads and scheduling.
+At the same time, GPU-oriented APIs such as WebGPU can still run on CPUs by using software rasterizers like llvmpipe (from Mesa) or SwiftShader (from Google).
+To experiment with GPU code on CPUs, WebGPU is used to change the runtimes.

+The goal is not only to measure raw performance but also to understand the trade-offs:
+- How do GPU-style runtimes (WebGPU + SwiftShader/llvmpipe) behave when emulated on CPUs?
+- How close can they get to optimized CPU-native frameworks?
+- What are the overheads and benefits of using a GPU-first programming model on a CPU?